pedroluizmossi/caching-x-lib/caching-spring-boot-starter/README.md

 # Caching-Spring-Boot-Starter Module

-The Spring Boot starter provides auto-configuration and seamless integration of the caching library with Spring Boot applications.
+The Spring Boot starter provides auto-configuration and seamless integration of the caching library with Spring Boot applications, including automatic setup for annotation-based caching.

 ## Overview